GeoscienceAustralia/stormwavecluster/Analysis/preprocessing/extract_storm_events.md

 `run_title_id`.

-Supposing the above did not generate any errors, and you have R installed, along with all the packages required to run this code, and a copy of the *stormwavecluster* git repository, then you should be able to re-run the analysis here by simply copy-pasting the code.
+Supposing the prerequisites exist, and you have R installed, along with all the packages required to run this code, and a copy of the *stormwavecluster* git repository, then you should be able to re-run the analysis here by simply copy-pasting the code.
 Alternatively, it can be run with the `knit` command in the *knitr* package:

 ```r
 library(knitr)